(Last Updated on November 4, 2021)

 …then so be it!
 The key is to find what WORKS for YOUR homeschool.

-Once you’ve thought things through and worked out your household routines intentionally, then your confidence will increase and you’ll be able to stand firm against pesky parent guilt and the temptation to compare.
+Once you’ve thought things through and worked out your household routines intentionally, then your confidence will increase.
+You’ll be able to stand firm against pesky parent guilt and the temptation to compare.
 After all, there’s no need to feel guilty about your “me time” if you know you’ve got plenty of times for “family togetherness” and “quality one-on-one bonding” accounted for in your big-picture schedule.

 So, yes, maybe your family’s schedule is reversed from the norm or “backward” from the rest of society.
 But who says backward is a bad thing?!

 Even if you live in a place with very strict homeschooling laws (each state and country’s homeschool laws vary), there’s still great freedom!
 You can tailor your routines to maximize your kids’ success not just in academics, but you can improve your family’s overall wellness in many other areas of life, too.

 For example, it’s no small thing to be able to manage our moods with breaks as needed and regulate our sugar issues with frequent small meals.